morrownr/8814au/README.md

-Notice: This notice is to let you know that a new mac80211 compatible rtl8814au driver is available for testing.
-The plan is to upstream it to the Linux Mainline kernel when testing shows the driver is stabile and relatively bug free.
-We need your help to test and report.
+Notice: This notice is to let you know that a new mac80211 compatible rtl8814au driver is available.
+It is currently being upstreamed into the Linux Mainline kernel.
+Testing shows the driver is stabile and relatively bug free.
+It is a much better quality driver than the one in this repo.
+It is expected that the driver will be available in kernel 6.15.

-The driver is available for testing at the following repo:
+The driver can be installed now at the following repo:

 https://github.com/lwfinger/rtw88